 For example, if you have a Welcome Series flow and the first email is named "Intro to our Brand" and the flow email ID is A12bc3, then the following UTM parameters will be added to links:

 - utm_source: Welcome Series

-Keep in mind that in Google Analytics, all of the UTM variables will be lowercased automatically.
+Keep in mind that, in Google Analytics, all of the UTM parameters will be lowercased automatically.

 SMS Conversion Tracking

 SMS conversion settings are found on the SMS Settings Page under Tracking Settings.
 By default, Klaviyo sets a 24-hour SMS conversion window, which you can edit in Account > Settings > SMS Settings.

 Attribution for SMS occurs when a recipient clicks a text and then takes another action (such as placing an order) within the conversion window.
 Thus, the conversion window is the number of hours in which any purchases made after the SMS message was sent and clicked will be attributed to that SMS in Klaviyo.

 Though the default conversion window for SMS is 24 hours, you can customize that timeframe to reflect your desired conversion window.
 When you input a new number, click Update Tracking Settings to save this to your settings.